vfarcic/docker-flow/README.md

 Before proceeding further, download the [latest release](https://github.com/vfarcic/docker-flow/releases) to the *docker-flow* directory and make it executable.

 We'll start by creating a server that will host Consul and Proxy as well as a Swarm cluster consisting of three nodes.
-As you'll see soon, the proxy will be provisioned automatically so for the first server, we only need to create the machine and run Consul.
-In order to focus on the *Docker Flow* features, we'll skip explaining all the commands required for the setup of those four servers.
-If you are interested in those details, please explore the [setup.sh](https://github.com/vfarcic/docker-flow/blob/master/setup.sh) script.
+As you'll see soon, the proxy will be provisioned automatically so, for the first server, we only need to create the machine and run Consul.
+We'll skip the explanation all the commands required for the setup of those four servers, and focus on the *Docker Flow* features.
+If you are interested in setup details, please explore the [setup.sh](https://github.com/vfarcic/docker-flow/blob/master/setup.sh) script.

 Please run the following commands.